 Having an experienced construction accident attorney on your side, like those at Mike Brandner Injury Attorneys, will help you to understand how to file a civil suit.
 We will bring our knowledge and experience to your case.
 Our construction accident lawyers will reduce the paperwork, stress and hassle associated with your claim.

 Injured due to negligence on the work site?
 Hiring Mike Brandner Injury Attorneys can make the difference between a successful case and dealing with the medical bills alone.
-Visit our office from 8:00 a.m. to 5:00 p.m., use our online LiveChat, or call us 24/7 at (504) 345-1111.
+Contact us 24/7 by using our online LiveChat, or call (504) 345-1111.